artluai/spoolcast/REVIEW_BOARD_RULES.md

 - hidden page links as if they are finished
 - stale deleted assets

+## Video Display Rules

+If the background asset is a video:
+- the board may show a thumbnail still
+- the board must label it clearly enough that a human knows it is video-backed

+Do not:
+- silently replace a video with only a still and pretend they are equivalent

+## Review Board HTML Contract

+Each beat card or row must map directly to one shot-list row.

+Required data bindings:
+- `Shot`
+- `Start`
+- `End`
+- `Duration`
+- `Section Summary`
+- `Script / Narration`
+- `Beat`
+- `Background Visual`

+No row may be synthesized without a source beat.

+## Build Contract

+The builder must:

+1. read the shot list
+2. resolve the current background visual for each beat
+3. attach the current local preview media
+4. render one visible row/card per beat
+5. write the HTML output

+If any beat fails media resolution:
+- the board must show that failure clearly

 ## Review Board Validation Rules

 The review board fails if: